StanleyAlex/candidate-screening/README.md

 1. Integrate https://material-ui.com/ to this project and use it as the UI framework
 1. Using jest (according to this tutorial: https://jestjs.io/docs/tutorial-react) to write unit tests (only snapshot testing is required) for your application and ensure 100% code coverage
-1. Integrate Testcafe from https://testcafe.io/ and write the automation test cases to test your application.
+1. OPTIONAL: Integrate Testcafe from https://testcafe.io/ and write the automation test cases to test your application.
 Make sure that you write all test cases to cover the entire functionalities.